 - Macedonia Gate and Triumphal Arch

-- Museum of Skopje City– almost done with renovations; the history of the building is very interesting, as it is the remains of the old rail station that mostly collapsed in the 1963 earthquake
+- Museum of Skopje City– the history of the building is very interesting, as it is the remains of the old rail station that mostly collapsed in the 1963 earthquake

 - Memorial House of Mother Teresa, who was born in Skopje